Lowwyi/Lowwyi/README.md

 ## 👋 Hi there!
-I'm Geraldo (lowwyi)
+I'm lowwyi

-I'm a 3rd-semester Informatics Engineering student, deeply enthusiastic about **AI Engineering** and **Full-Stack Development**.
+I'm a Informatics Engineering student, deeply enthusiastic about **AI Engineering** and **Full-Stack Development**.
 I love turning complex ideas (especially in AI) into real, functional, and automated solutions.

 ---